Peter Duryea: Tipi Camp

 Peter Duryea was the head of a non-profit society called Guiding Hands Recreation Society which hosted a peaceful getaway called the Tipi Camp.
 Located in the West Kootenay area of British Columbia, Canada, the camp opened in 1988.
 Groups and individuals book time at the Tipi Camp to reflect in a gentle collection of tipis along an idyllic lake.
 The camp sees about 300 visitors annually.

 People travel from all over North America to participate in many of the different programs available at the Tipi Camp.
 Some of the more popular programs are the "W.I.S.E Camp" (Wilderness Immersion for Self-Esteem) and the annual Yoga Retreats.
 The "W.I.S.E Camp" is intended for teenagers and emphasizes self-respect, respect for others and respect for the environment.
 The closest town is Nelson.

-Personal life
+Personal life and death

 Peter Duryea moved to Kootenay Lake in British Columbia in the 1970s.
 He and his longtime partner, Janice Bryan, had a daughter named Star.

 Duryea died at his home on March 24, 2013, aged 73, from undisclosed causes.